rustleupchef/HollowKnightHardestDifficultyMod/README.md

     . if you get hit once you insta die

-    . you do one damage unless you use spells which do 2
+    . you do one damage unless you use spells which does 2

     . you have a shorter nail length

     . you can not equip charms

-    . you only get one mp for every hit
+    . you only get one soul for every hit

-    . you can only use one cast
+    . you can only use one cast of a spell before you have to regain soul